North Epping

 North Epping was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-North Epping has significant cultural diversity, with 37.1% of its population born overseas and 33.9% speaking a language other than English at home.
-Christianity is the predominant religion in North Epping, comprising 50.8% of its population.
-Hinduism is overrepresented compared to Greater Sydney, making up 4.4% of North Epping's population versus 5.2%.
+North Epping has a high level of cultural diversity, with 37.1% of its population born overseas and 33.9% speaking a language other than English at home.
+The dominant religion in North Epping is Christianity, making up 50.8% of the population.
+Hinduism is overrepresented compared to Greater Sydney, comprising 4.4% versus 2.7%.

 Frequently Asked Questions - Diversity